Top things to do in the Canaries for action lovers

 - Guaría: this is a large canyon also known as Guía de Isora that includes more than 100 routes.

 - Barranco del Infierno: it’s an ideal location for those interested in a more straightforward trail.
 It takes about 3 hours to get there and gives you some unique sights that combine rocky cliffs, beaches and even a waterfall at the end.
-Remember you need to take the walk back when the boat return option is not available.

 Tip: make sure to check if a permit and/or a reservation is required for the path you wish to follow.